 Questions & Answers About JDinteractive

-The JDinteractive program has the same rigorous curriculum requirements as our residential JD program.
+JDinteractive has the same rigorous curriculum requirements as our residential JD program.
 More than half of the class time take place in “real-time” (synchronous) classes with professors and students interacting as they would on campus.

 The program also includes online class sessions that students can complete on their own schedule.
 These class sessions engage students in the material through interactive exercises particularly relevant to the legal concept at hand.
 Finally, the Syracuse online JD program includes traditional in-person learning experiences.
 Students participate in residential courses (either on campus or another Syracuse University location, such as New York City, Washington, DC, or Los Angeles) and in applied learning experiences, including externships.

 The online learning platform enables Syracuse faculty to use both traditional and innovative teaching and assessment tools.
 Our interactive learning platform empowers professors to teach online using the traditional law school Socratic method, and it empowers online students to engage with content and receive feedback from classmates and professors in real time.